Moderna Museet: Architecture

 The museum was initially housed in Exercishuset on Skeppsholmen.

 From 1994 to 1998, it was temporarily moved to another location, the Spårvägshallarna, in Stockholm while the new building on Skeppsholmen, designed by the Spanish architect Rafael Moneo, was built.
 The Pontus Hultén Study Gallery was designed by Renzo Piano.

 The museum shares its premises with the Swedish Centre for Architecture and Design.

 Activity

 The museum organizes and is a venue for temporary contemporary art exhibitions throughout the year.
 In 2005, the museum hosted the onedotzero festival with the intention of attracting a new, younger audience to the museum with screenings, installations, talks and live VJ audio-visual events.

+Until 4 October 2026, Moderna Museet is presenting Brassaï.
+The Secret Signs of Paris, an exhibition on the Hungarian-French photographer’s depictions of Parisian street life, signs, graffiti, and nocturnal urban culture.